Prostate cancer is the most common cancer after skin cancer in men in the United States.

 Studies have not shown a clear link between obesity and prostate cancer, but in some studies obese men have had a lower risk of getting a low-grade form of the disease but a higher risk of getting more aggressive prostate cancer.
 Several studies have found that obese men may be at greater risk of having more advanced prostate cancer and of dying from prostate cancer.

 Researchers are studying how nutrition may reduce the risk of prostate cancer.
 They are also studying whether men can reduce their risk through exercise and by taking certain dietary supplements.
-Read more about the impact of diet and exercise on prostate cancer.

 Scientists have also studied whether having an inflamed or enlarged prostate, having a vasectomy, smoking, being exposed to radiation or having a sexually transmitted virus might increase prostate cancer risk.
 At this time, there is little evidence that these factors contribute to risk.